10.1. Long Short-Term Memory (LSTM)¶ Open the notebook in SageMaker Studio Lab

 model.predict('it has', 20, data.vocab, d2l.try_gpu())

-'it has and the time travel'
+'it has all the time travel'

 class LSTM(d2l.RNN):